-- A. FTA Responsibilities-In compliance with its responsibilities under the NHPA, and as a condition of its funding award to the City of Honolulu under 49 USC 5309 and any other subsequently identified FTA funding of the Undertaking, FTA will ensure that the City carries out the stipulated provisions of this PA in accordance with any applicable ACHP policy statements and guidelines. - B. SHPD Responsibilities-The SHPD shall specifically review and provide comments for work products completed as part of this PA.
-The SHPD and other agencies will have 30 days to review and comment on these submissions under this PA. - C. ACHP Responsibilities-The ACHP will provide oversight and advise on disputes. - D. City Responsibilities-The City shall represent the interests of FTA and coordinate all activities described in the PA to carry out the stipulations below.
+E. City Responsibilities-The City shall represent the interests of FTA and coordinate all activities described in the PA to carry out the stipulations below.
 The City will consult with the SHPD and other agency staff, as appropriate, in planning and implementing the stipulations of this PA.
 The City shall submit all plans and documents required by this PA in a timely and accurate manner to the SHPD and other agencies, as stipulated, for review.
-The City shall also ensure that all treatment measures developed by the City and as a result of consultation are compliant with government-wide policies and regulations. - E. Qualifications of Personnel-Unless otherwise specified, all work carried out under the terms of this PA shall be conducted and/or supervised by cultural resources professionals (historians, architectural historians, historic architects, and/or archeologists, as appropriate) who meet the Secretary of the Interior's Professional Qualification Standards set forth in 36 CFR 61, Appendix A.
+The City shall also ensure that all treatment measures developed by the City and as a result of consultation are compliant with government-wide policies and regulations.

+F. Qualifications of Personnel-Unless otherwise specified, all work carried out under the terms of this PA shall be conducted and/or supervised by cultural resources professionals (historians, architectural historians, historic architects, and/or archeologists, as appropriate) who meet the Secretary of the Interior's Professional Qualification Standards set forth in Procedures for State, Tribal, and Local Government Historic Preservation Programs, 36 C.F.R. pt.
+61, Appendix A.